Image of Andreas Wenshøj Gaur, Head of Sustainability in Mind Energy

 How important is sustainability to a company’s energy strategy?

-Sustainability is not just a political and environmental agenda.
-It is also an opportunity for a fundamental transformation that shapes (and can strengthen) your company’s strategy, operations and market position.
-For energy managers, this means navigating a complex landscape of tightening EU regulations, such as the Fit for 55 package, the Net-Zero Industry Act, and the Energy Efficiency Directive, all of which require reductions in carbon emissions and increased use of renewable energy.
+Sustainability is not just a political and environmental agenda – it is an opportunity for a fundamental transformation that can strengthen your company’s strategy, operations and market position.
+Energy managers must navigate a complex landscape of EU regulations, such as Fit for 55 and the Energy Efficiency Directive, while meeting growing demands for renewable energy and ESG transparency.

 Q2